docker-archive/deploykit/README.md

 EOF
 ```

+For the structure of `RunInstancesInput`, please refer to [the document of AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/api/service/ec2/#RunInstancesInput).

 Note that you will need to replace the `KeyName` with an
 [SSH key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) you have access to, and the
 `SecurityGroups` with a group available in your VPC.
 For the purposes of this example, it will be helpful to select
 a [Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) that you can access
 via [SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

+The instance type is set to `m1.small` by default.
+Note that you cannot use HVM images for `m1.small`.

 Finally, instruct the Group plugin to start watching the group:
 ```console